 3.5 Domestic Abuse: Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-But it isn't just physical violence - domestic abuse includes any emotional, physical, sexual, financial or psychological abuse.
+But it is not just physical violence - domestic abuse includes any emotional, physical, sexual, financial or psychological abuse.
 It can happen in any relationship, and even after the relationship has ended.
 Both men and women can be abused or abusers.

 Witnessing domestic abuse is child abuse, and teenagers can suffer domestic abuse in their relationships.
-Domestic abuse can seriously harm children and young people.
-All suspected or disclosed relationships.
 Domestic abuse can seriously harm children and young people.
 All suspected or disclosed incidents of Domestic abuse must be reported to the DSL.